 Building a more effective architecture for digital cooperation

 Trust and equity are key to how DPI can be leveraged to build a safe and inclusive society.
-Given the fundamental role DPI can play in delivering public services, it is essential that these services benefit all people in a safe and equitable manner, while ensuring that no rights or privileges are degraded or retrogressive measures adopted.
-To uphold this, the proper actions needed to build a safe and inclusive society should be embedded across all stages of the DPI life cycle, and integrated into all associated legal and regulatory frameworks and governance mechanisms.
+Given the fundamental role DPI can play in delivering public services, it is essential that these services benefit all people in a safe and equitable manner, while ensuring that no rights or privileges are degraded, or retrogressive measures adopted.
+To uphold this, the proper actions needed to build a safe and inclusive society should be embedded across all stages of the DPI life cycle and integrated into all associated legal and regulatory frameworks and governance mechanisms.

 Inclusion as a catalyst for equity

 Equity has multiple facets.
 It implies fair and inclusive access to DPI.
 The aim is not just to make technology available to everyone; it is about tailoring it to be scalable (up or down) and people-friendly, so that engaging with DPI becomes a seamless experience for all, irrespective of background or resources.
 Equity underpins all Sustainable Development Goals (SDGs), hence a focus on equity through the DPI life cycle can accelerate achievement of the SDGs.
 Ultimately, this means ensuring that the disadvantaged and the most vulnerable people can reap the benefits of inclusive and sustainable development.
 Inclusivity is essential for fostering equity.
 It can manifest through design choices that solve problems related to identification or biometric failure, for instance.
 Similarly, inclusivity should be woven into policies that mandate bias-assessment in service or product delivery.
 Inclusivity can also be used to incentivize awareness and digital literacy outreach.
-For marginalized individuals and communities who rely on a government safety net for basic necessities, the consequences of exclusion can be particularly severe and exacerbate existing inequalities.
+For marginalized individuals and communities who rely on a government safety net for necessities, the consequences of exclusion can be particularly severe and exacerbate existing inequalities.

 Use cases